top of page

 That's where the re-opt-in mail comes in.

-You send this mail to all recipients who haven’t opened your communication for, let’s say, three months.
+You find all contacts who haven’t opened your communication for, let’s say, three months.
 Or, if it’s a monthly newsletter, six months.
-You inform them that you’ll remove them from your mailing list.
+Don't worry, an email automation tool will filter them out in seconds.

 1. An uncluttered database